Vertica Analytics Platform Version 9.3.x Documentation

 Vertica recommends that you disable CPU Frequency Scaling.

-For Red Hat 7 and CentOS 7 systems, Transparent Hugepages must be set to always.
+For Red Hat 7, CentOS 7 and Amazon Linux 2.0, Transparent Hugepages must be set to always.

 For all other operating systems, Transparent Hugepages must be disabled or set to madvise.